 G Major Scale – 3 Notes per string

 It’s up to you which method you use.
-For beginners I’d recommend the CAGED system as this will make the most sense visually in how it relates to chords.
+For those new to scales I’d recommend the CAGED system as this will make the most sense visually in how it relates to chords.

 Which scales guitarists should learn?